-Our cognitive faculties (CF) are a crucial component to our conscious experience of both the world and of ourselves.
-Without these faculties we would simply not possess the capacities to engage the world, form beliefs, know anything about the past, or even be able to exercise rational thought.
+The cognitive faculties (CF) are crucial components to our conscious experience of the world and of ourselves.
+Without these faculties, we would simply not possess the capacities to engage the world, form beliefs, know anything about the past, or even be able to exercise rational thought.

-Distinguished philosopher and epistemologist Alvin Plantinga, known not only for his reformed epistemology but also for his argument against naturalism which argues that given naturalistic evolution there is little chance (a very low probability) that we could ever trust our CF to form true beliefs, provides a good framework through which we can understand the concept.
-Plantinga includes several components that constitute our CF, namely, [i] individual’s memory, [ii] perception, [iii] logical intuition, and [iv] induction (1).
-He also explains that most of us assume that these faculties are reliable given that they produce within us true beliefs or at least more true beliefs than false beliefs.
+Distinguished philosopher Alvin Plantinga, known for his reformed epistemology and for his argument against naturalism, provides a framework through which one can understand the workings of our cognitive faculties.
+Plantinga outlines several components: [i] memory, [ii] perception, [iii] logical intuition, and [iv] induction (1).
+Most of us assume that these faculties are reliable and that they produce within us true beliefs or at least more true beliefs than false beliefs.

 Perception – This is how an individual knows facts about the world through the use of his or her senses.
-This includes knowledge about the world derived through the individual’s hearing, seeing, touching, smelling, and tasting capacities (3).
-Some philosophies have based their entire epistemologies on this premise, such as the likes of empiricism and positivism.
+Knowledge of the world is derived through hearing, seeing, touching, smelling, and tasting.
+Some philosophical worldviews have based their entire epistemologies on this premise, such as the likes of empiricism and positivism.
 We tend to exercise our perceptive faculties in two major ways: towards that of our [i] immediate and [ii] distant environments.
-The former consists of facts we know about our close environment such as within it are people, chairs, tables, and cups.
-The latter consists of what we think we know about distant environments, such as the sun, stars, and celestial objects that exist many billions of light years away from us.
+The former consists of facts we know about our close environment such as within it there are people, chairs, tables, and cups, etc. The latter consists of what we think we know about distant environments, such as the sun, stars, and celestial objects that exist many billions of light-years away.

 Logical intuition – This is an individual’s mental state in which a proposition seems true.
 I would think that our logical intuition presupposes the three classical Laws of Logic.
-For example, it is intuitively obviously that a statement/proposition is either true or that its negation is true (law of excluded middle).
+For example, it is intuitively obvious that a statement is either true or that its negation is true (law of excluded middle).
 Either the proposition that the cup is on the table is true or it is false.
 It is intuitively obvious that a table possesses all the characteristics of being a table and is therefore not a coffee cup (law of identity).
 It is also intuitively obvious that contradictory statements cannot both be true in the same sense at the same time (law of non-contradiction).
-It is intuitively obvious that there are no such things as three sided circles, round squares, and married bachelors.
-I needn’t have had to examine all our the squares in the world to know that no squares are circles etc. These beliefs about the world seem obvious almost beyond reasonable doubt.
+It is intuitively obvious that there are no such things as three-sided circles, round squares, and married bachelors.
+I need not have to examine all of the squares in the world to know that no squares are circles, etc. These beliefs about the world seem obvious almost beyond a reasonable doubt.

-Induction – This is how we learn something about the future based on past experience (4).
+Induction – This is how the individual learns something about the future based on his past experience.
 For example, an individual knows that an apple nourished him after eating it, and he uses this experience to form the belief that the next time he eats an apple it will similarly nourish him.
-This, also known as an inductive inference, is inferring from the observed to the unobserved, or to general laws.
+This, also known as an inductive inference that infers from the observed to the unobserved.